GoogleCloudPlatform/solutions-builder/README.md

 ## TL;DR

-Solutions Builder is a boilerplate template for building repeatable solutions with the best practices in architecture on Google Cloud, including Cloud Run, GKE clusters, Test Automation, CI/CD, etc.
+Solutions Builder is a boilerplate tool for building repeatable solutions with the best practices in architecture on Google Cloud, including Cloud Run, GKE clusters, Test Automation, CI/CD, etc.

 Solutions Builder provides built-in and ready-to-ship modules including: